minprog/platforms/django/lectures/sql/index.md

         path("logout", views.logout_view, name="logout")
     ]

-Let’s begin by creating a form where a user can log in.
-We’ll create a `layout.html` file as always, and then create a `login.html` file which contains a form, and that displays a message if one exists.
+Let's begin by creating a form where a user can log in.
+We'll create a `layout.html` file as always, and then create a `login.html` file which contains a form, and that displays a message if one exists.

     {% extends "users/layout.html" %}